 Manager Hiroki Kokubo

-Regarding the opposing coach, who was in the same year as him and competed for the championship last year, he acknowledged that he was a comrade, saying, "We share the same desire to liven up professional baseball."
-That's why he took this performance-like challenge to heart.
-Regarding the plan to use starter every five days, he quipped, "We were the ones who publicly proposed it first, but... looking at the schedule, there are honestly few benefits to it in Japan."
+Regarding the rival manager, who is the same age as him and with whom he competed for the championship last year, he acknowledges him as a comrade, saying, "We share the same desire to liven up professional baseball."
+That's why he took this performance-like challenge seriously.
+On top of that, he sharply retorted to the plan to use starter every five days, saying, "We were the first to publicly propose (the idea)...
+But looking at the schedule, there are honestly few advantages in Japan."

 In his speech at the celebration party, he reported that "We've lost Arihara.
 We're starting from scratch, with pitcher who has had the most wins for two consecutive years transferring to our biggest rival."
 The presence of a worthy rival further fuels his fighting spirit to win the league for the third consecutive year.
 (Shimao Koichiro)